 Like the cactus, the snake plant, also known by the entertaining name mother-in-law’s tongue, is considered a bad Feng Shui plant when placed in the wrong corners of your home.
 However, it can bring powerful protective energy when placed in ideal areas of your house or office.
 Keep in mind that spiky plants, like the snake plant, can shield you from negative energies, but they also possess aggressive energy.
 As such, you have to place them in areas that people don’t usually occupy.

 Before the Feng Shui era started, the Chinese people placed their snake plants near the main entrance of their homes so that the eight virtues could enter their homes.
 The eight virtues are strength, prosperity, long life, health, beauty, intelligence, art, and poetry.

 Snake plant is also an excellent air purifier, even recommended by NASA for its air purifying properties.
 This adds to the positive symbolism of the plant.

-Aside from being a medicinal herb, basil is also thought to bring prosperity, wealth, and luck in Western Europe.
-In fact, people in Western Europe use this plant to protect them against witches during the Middle Ages.
-According to the Indian culture, basil is a holy plant.
+Aside from being a medicinal herb, basil is also thought to bring prosperity, wealth, and luck to Western Europe.
+In fact, people in Western Europe use this plant to protect themselves against witches during the Middle Ages.
+According to Indian culture, basil is a holy plant.
 Typically, the plant is placed in front of homes to eliminate evil and to attract luck, love, and wealth.
 Moreover, this herb was also thought to help people attain financial success with little effort.